Schumer, Pelosi ramp up pressure on Biden over 2024 election bid: Reports

 Hakeem has also expressed similar views directly to Biden, suggesting he should drop out of the race, ABC said, citing a source familiar with the matter.

-Pelosi, the former House speaker, was meanwhile reported to have told Biden in a recent telephone call that polling indicates he cannot defeat his challenger, Donald Trump and could even destroy the Democrats’ chance of winning the House in November if he continues seeking a second term, according to the CNN broadcaster.
+Pelosi, the former House speaker, was meanwhile reported to have told Biden in a recent telephone call that polling indicates he cannot defeat his challenger, Donald Trump, and could even destroy the Democrats’ chance of winning the House in November if he continues seeking a second term, according to the CNN broadcaster.

 The network cited four sources briefed on the call.

-But it said none of the sources indicated if Pelosi told Biden she believes the president should drop out, CNN said.
+But it said none of the sources indicated if Pelosi told Biden she believes the president should drop out.

 The reports came as California Representative Adam Schiff became the highest-profile Democrat to publicly urge Biden to drop his re-election bid and new polling from AP-NORC Center for Public Affairs Research showed nearly two-thirds of Democrats nationwide want the president to step aside and nominate a different candidate.